i110/ICTutorialOverlay/README.md

 ### Clone from Github

 1. Clone repository from github and copy files directly, or add it as a git submodule.
-2. Add ICTutorialOverlay and RuntimeUtils (.h and .m) files to your project.
+2. Add ICTutorialOverlay (.h and .m) files to your project.

 ### Example Usage